 - 1.1.
-Fairfax Academy has a responsibility to make the academy welcoming and supportive to students with medical conditions and those that may attend in the future. - 1.2.
+Fairfax Multi-Academy Trust (FMAT) has a responsibility to make all of its' academies welcoming and supportive to students with medical conditions and those that may attend in the future. - 1.2.
 This policy relates to: - 1.2.1.
 'Supporting Pupils at School with Medical Conditions' DFE April 2014 - 1.2.2.
 The Children Act 2004 - 1.2.3.
 The Equality Act 2010 - 1.3.
-Fairfax is an inclusive community that aims to support and welcome students with medical conditions, to ensure that all students have the same opportunities as each other.
+FMAT is an inclusive community that aims to support and welcome students with medical conditions, to ensure that all students have the same opportunities as each other.
 Most students will, at some time, have a medical condition that may affect their participation in academy activities.
 For many this will be short term.
 Other children have medical conditions that, if not properly managed, could limit their access to education.
 These students are regarded as having medical needs.
-Most of these children will be able to attend the academy regularly and take part in normal academy activities.
-Fairfax Academy will make reasonable adjustments in line with the Equalities Act 2010 to ensure that students with long term medical needs have their educational needs met.
+Most of these children will be able to attend their academy regularly and take part in normal academy activities.
+FMAT academies will make reasonable adjustments in line with the Equalities Act 2010 to ensure that students with long term medical needs have their educational needs met.